-- (a) The Finance Director shall advise all Town Departments participating in the budget process at such times and manner as they may reasonably request. - (b) The Finance Director shall create and maintain a budget document throughout the budget process described in Sections 6-05 through 6-25.
-Said document shall be comprised of the proposed Board of Selectmen Budget and a single line item representing the proposed Board of Education appropriation.
-Estimated revenues, including sources of such revenues, and an estimated tax levy shall be added by the Finance Director to the budget document.

-(c) The Finance Director shall be responsible for causing the publication of the proposed or recommended budgets whenever publication is required by the provisions of this Charter.
+- (a) The Finance Director shall advise all Town Departments, other than the Board of Education, participating in the budget process at such times and manner as they may reasonably request. - (b) The Finance Director shall create and maintain a budget document throughout the budget process described in Sections 6-05 through 6-25.
+Said document shall be comprised of the proposed Board of Selectmen Budget and a single line item representing the proposed Board of Education appropriation, which shall be the proposed Town Budget.
+Estimated revenues, including sources of such revenues, and an estimated tax levy shall be added by the Finance Director to the budget document. - (c) The Finance Director shall be responsible for causing the publication of the proposed or recommended budgets whenever publication is required by the provisions of this Charter.